ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-06-[Docker]-Docker-For-AI-Developers-Part-3.md

 comments: true
 ---

-In the previous [blog post](https://shrishailsgajbhar.github.io/post/Docker-Docker-For-AI-Developers-Part-2), we stuied about creating and running the detached containers, containers listening to incoming network connections and the concept of volumes.
+In the previous [blog post](https://shrishailsgajbhar.github.io/post/Docker-Docker-For-AI-Developers-Part-2), we studied about creating and running the detached containers, containers listening to incoming network connections and the concept of volumes.
 In this blog post we will see the basics to get started towards writing your own Docker images and the use of environment variables in Docker images.

 ## Creating Your Own Docker Images